Carl Sagan: Sites named after him

+In 1993, Sky & Telescope held a contest to replace the name of the Big Bang model.
+Suggestions included "Hubble Bubble", "Bertha D. Universe" and "SAGAN" ("Scientists Awestruck at God's Awesome Nature".)
+The panel, including Sagan, Timothy Ferris and Hugh Downs, turned them down.

 In 1997, the Sagan Planet Walk was opened in Ithaca, New York.
 It is a walking-scale model of the Solar System, extending 1.2 km from the center of The Commons in downtown Ithaca to the Sciencenter, a hands-on museum.
-The exhibition was created in memory of Carl Sagan, who was an Ithaca resident and Cornell Professor.
+The exhibition was created in memory of Sagan, who was an Ithaca resident and Cornell Professor.
 Professor Sagan had been a founding member of the museum's advisory board.

 The landing site of the uncrewed Mars Pathfinder spacecraft was renamed the Carl Sagan Memorial Station on July 5, 1997.

 Asteroid 2709 Sagan is named in his honor, as is the Carl Sagan Institute for the search of habitable planets.

 On November 9, 2001, on what would have been Sagan's 67th birthday, the Ames Research Center dedicated the site for the Carl Sagan Center for the Study of Life in the Cosmos.
 "Carl was an incredible visionary, and now his legacy can be preserved and advanced by a 21st century research and education laboratory committed to enhancing our understanding of life in the universe and furthering the cause of space exploration for all time", said NASA Administrator Daniel Goldin.
 Ann Druyan was at the center as it opened its doors on October 22, 2006.

 On October 21, 2019, the Carl Sagan and Ann Druyan Theater was opened at the Center for Inquiry West in Los Angeles.

+His papers, comprising 595,000 items, are archived in the Library of Congress.